 But Charles may have been hanging around the Massauchsetts area before that, because, while still assigned to the Georgia, on May 10, 1913, he married Marian E. Haines, a 25-year-old music teacher from Quincy, MA, in Boston.
 Her parents were Charles Q. Haines and Abby S. Ransom.

 By the end of that summer, the Dibble schoolhouse, just across the road from Ed Dibble's farm in Stanton Township, had received a major upgrade.
 Its roof was raised several feet, a large entrance hall was added, and the whole thing was topped with a new cupola containing a bell to summon the students to learn.
 All of this work was done by the Dan Van Guilder Construction Company; the company, unlike the schoolhouse, still exists today.

-Although the century had turned ten years previously, and "modern" technologies such as general anesthesia, mechanically-powered farm equipment, and automobiles had begun to trickle in, the big changes that are usually associated with the 20th. century were yet to be felt in Goodhue County, or for that matter, in Minnesota, Wisconsin, and most of the rest of the nation.
+Although the century had turned fifteen years previously, and "modern" technologies such as general anesthesia, mechanically-powered farm equipment, and automobiles had begun to trickle in, the big changes that are usually associated with the 20th. century were yet to be felt in Goodhue County, or for that matter, in Minnesota, Wisconsin, and most of the rest of the nation.
 Some of those changes resulted from a new wave of immigration that had been building for the last twenty years.
 That is where our story turns next.